viacheslav-dev-1/themepick/README.md

 ```

 <hr>
-Themepick fits perfectly to all types of front-end applications and static websites.<br><br>
+Themespick fits perfectly to all types of front-end applications.<br><br>
 Since the library uses a CSS Variables it may not work in older browsers.<br>
 Here the list of CSS Variables support:<br>
 https://caniuse.com/css-variables